So, what do you do if you want things to change and pretty much no one else does?

 Sure you do.
 You can change the culture.
-Even if you’re in charge of a volunteer team of 5, make them the 5 best loved people in the church or organization.
+Even if you’re in charge of a volunteer team of 5, make them the five best-loved people in the church or organization.
 Create a super healthy team.
 Accomplish all you can accomplish.
 Do everything you’re capable of doing.
 Even a little more.

 Others might sit up and take notice, realizing everyone would be better off if they did what you’re doing.

-And even if no one notices, the 5 people you work with will notice.
+And even if no one notices, the five people you work with will notice.
 And they’ll be so thankful for it.

 5. Publicly and Privately Support the Team

 So you’ve got some personal growth happening, and you’ve changed whatever is within your control.

 You’ll still be tempted to rail against the leadership that just doesn’t get it.